dmbarbour/wikilon/docs/ABCRT.md

 Assuming a value that might be relevant or linear but that will not be used, annotate it as garbage with `{&trash}`.
 This allows the runtime to recycle the memory immediately.
 A placeholder is left, requiring only a small constant amount of space.
 Attempting to observe the placeholder will appear as a type error.
 The value will preserve known substructural attributes of the original (with pending values or parallel futures treated as linear).

+## Shared Blocks and Internal Bytecode

+I need high performance, non-copying, compact, shared memory blocks of code.
+This is essential for performance.
+I must be able to:

+* interpret directly out of a byte string
+* reference sub-blocks as sub-regions of the byte string
+* reference large texts or binaries in the byte string

+To simplify internal references, I must separate tracking of dependencies vs. access to stowed data.
+Value sharing will be limited to blocks and binaries, I think.
+And for data that can be efficiently represented as blocks or binaries, such as texts.

+Anyhow, I need a representation for bytecode that is suitable for this compact usage.
+I might include a 'stop' or 'yield' bytecode to simplify termination.